 The critical determination is whether a particular Forensic Accounting Service is an Expert Witness Service.
 Subsequently whether evidence is deemed admissible by the Court is a matter for the Court.
 However, this is likely to happen after the Forensic Accounting Service has been wholly or substantially provided by the Member.
 The important step is for the Member to assess, both initially and during the Engagement or Assignment, whether it is a Forensic Accounting Service and, if so, which one.
 If the Member determines that it is an Expert Witness Service, a subsequent decision to not admit the evidence from that Expert Witness Service does not change the nature of the Forensic Accounting Service.
-It is the intention to give expert evidence that is relevant and in turn creates the obligation for a Member to comply with the requirements of this Standard.
+It is the intention to give expert evidence that is relevant and in turn creates the obligation for a Member to comply with the requirements of this Standard including Section 5.
+If the service to be provided is a Forensic Accounting Service but not an Expert Witness Service, the Member is required to comply with the requirements of the Standard other than Section 5.